State and Local Policy Database

 Freight System EfficiencyList All

 Sacramento Municipal Utility District (SMUD) is Sacramento’s municipally-run electric utility.
 Pacific Gas & Electric (PG&E), an investor-owned utility (IOU), is the primary gas utility for the City of Sacramento.
-In the State of California, the municipally-run utilities are not required to meet the state EERS targets, but instead set their own energy efficiency targets.
-In 2021, California regulators updated state energy efficiency policies to focus on reducing carbon emissions.
-The state’s new rule rules value efficiency as a grid and decarbonization resource, encourage utilities to offer more programs that primarily serve communities of color and low-income residents, and encourage workforce development programs.
 To learn more about the state requirements for electric and gas efficiency, please visit the California page of the State Database.

 The Sacramento Department of Utilities is the municipal utility that provides drinking water and stormwater management services to the City of Sacramento.
 The Sacramento Regional County Sanitation District is the regional utility that provides wastewater treatment for Sacramento.